 - ensures that the community is provided with increased information about industry environmental performance and EPA regulatory decisions

-All licences except those issued for the transport of trackable waste are subject to the risk-based licensing system.
+All environment protection licences except those issued for the transport of trackable waste are subject to the risk-based licensing system.
 This is because the risk-based licensing system focuses on premises-based activities.

 The EPA undertakes a risk assessment for each licensed facility in consultation with the licence holder.
 The assessment is undertaken using the EPA's risk assessment tool, which assesses site-specific risks, identifies any environmental issues that a licence holder needs to address and determines where the EPA needs to focus its regulatory attention.